modeusweb/js-deep-clone/README.md

 1. If the input is a primitive type or a function, it returns the same value.
 2. If the input is an object or array, it creates a new object or array, respectively.
 3. If the input is a Date object, it creates a new Date object with the same value.
-4. If the input is a class, it creates a new instance of the class with the same properties.
 5. If the input is an object or array, it clones its properties recursively.
 6. If the input is a circular reference, it returns the same object.